 - Market and transaction multiples;

-- · Discount rates: and
+- Discount rates; and

-- For equity instruments with debt-like features, market yields implied by transactions of similar or related assets, current performance and recovery assumptions, and duration.
+- For equity securities with debt-like features, market yields implied by transactions of similar or related assets, current performance and recovery assumptions, and duration.

 Other Cash Instruments.
-Other cash instruments consists of non-U.S. government and agency obligations; bank loans; corporate debt securities; state and municipal obligations; and other debt obligations.
+Other cash instruments consists of money market instruments, non-U.S. government and agency obligations, state and municipal obligations and other debt obligations.
 Significant inputs are generally determined based on relative value analyses, which incorporate comparisons both to prices of credit default swaps that reference the same or similar underlying instrument or entity and to other debt instruments for the same issuer for which observable prices or broker quotations are available.
-Significant inputs include: